inanevin/LinaGX/README.md

   - Easy to use Command Stream API for recording gpu work.

 - **Queues**
-  - Enables creation of multiple device queues with internal management of physical queues.
+  - Enables creation of any number of device queues with internal management of physical queues.
   - Multi-threaded work submission on queues, complemented by custom user semaphores for explicit CPU/GPU synchronization.

 - **Swapchains**